 Do you have money invested outside Brazil?
-Or does your company invest in the international market?
-So, learn all about the declaration of Brazilian capital abroad and pay attention to the deadline, avoid problems.
+Does your company invest in in another country?
+So, learn all about the declaration of Brazilian capital abroad (“DCBE”) and pay attention to the deadline.
+Avoid disputes or problems with the Central Bank of Brazil (“BACEN”)!

-What is the Declaration of Brazilian Capital Abroad?
+What is the Declaration of Brazilian Capital Abroad (DCBE)?

-It is the declaration that informs the Brazilian government about the investment that is held in banks, real estate or other investments outside the country.
-This information is important for the government to monitor the economy and prevent fraud.
+It is a declaration that provides detailed information to the Brazilian authorities on foreign investments held, in custody, and/or allocated in banks, real estate, or other investments/portfolios outside the country.
+This information is important for the Brazilian government to monitor the economy and regulate investments and resources held abroad, ensuring fiscal transparency and preventing currency evasion and money laundering.

-The Declaration of Brazilian Capital Abroad (CBE) is 4 times a year, either annually or quarterly, depending on the total amount of investment outside the country:
+Those who are required to submit DCBE information are required to do so four times a year, either annually or quarterly, depending on the total amount of investment outside the country, namely:

 Legal basis: Law 14,286/2021 and BCB Resolution 279/2022.